pbackx/powermon/README.md

    ```

 5. Install the requirements with `pip install -r requirements.txt`.
-6. Run the Flask development server with `sanic powermon.app`.
+6. Run the aio HTTP server with `python powermon.py`.

 The supervisor token is a long-lived access token that you can create on your Home Assistant profile page,
 by default this is at the bottom of the following page: http://homeassistant.local:8123/profile.